yovitsa/2420_assignment_1/README.md

 **"do-key"** or **"do2-key"**    This is your private key **"do-key.pub"** or **"do2-key"**  This is the public key, this key will be copied to a server.

-#### Adding your public key to Digital Ocean
+**Step 2: Copying your Public Key**

 Our keys are just a plain text files, on order to make sense of those files, we will use our terminal.
-Copying our public key is a straight forward process,  depending on your OS, **COPY** the commands into your terminal.
+Copying our public key is a straight forward process,  depending on your OS, please **COPY** the command into your terminal.

 For **Windows** users: